nisten/huggingface-filesystem/README.md

 ## ⚠️ Gotchas

 ```
+❌ Writes/Sync to HF every 2 minutes, can be configured
 ❌ Deletions don't sync (Git limitation)
-❌ Max write: RAM/2 (so it's 16gb file if you only have 32GB)
+❌ Max write: RAM/2 (so it's 16gb file if you only have 32GB, can be configured)
-❌ Can't edit existing files, only add new
+❌ Can't edit existing files, only add new ( this will be fixed )

 ```

 ## 🔧 Troubleshooting